Ready to buy it already? Click on the add to cart button above.

 Want to see a preview?
 Click here to look inside!
-You will see the introduction, table of contents, and the full sections on vitamin A and molybdenum as samples.
+You will see the introduction, table of contents, and two full sections on vitamin A and molybdenum as samples.
 The preview is a PDF, but the cheat sheet is also available for Kindle and iBooks.

 One of you wrote to me last year:

 "Hi Chris, I’d happily pay for a PDF cheat sheet containing all your evidence-based recommendations in one table.
-I frequently find myself hunting through your transcripts
+I frequently find myself hunting through your transcripts. :)

 Just a suggestion, keep up the good work."

-It’s is a “cheat sheet” in two ways:
+The ULTIMATE Cheat SheetThis is a “cheat sheet” in two ways:

 ● All of the lab testing required for comprehensive nutritional screening is reduced to a single page, with hyperlinks making ordering any of the tests just one click away.